yoink00/terraform-provider-fastly/website/docs/r/service_v1.html.markdown

 }
 ```

--> **Note:** The following example is about v1.1.0 and later of the Fastly terraform provider.
+-> **Note:** The following example is only available from x.x.x of the Fastly terraform provider.

 Basic usage with [Web Application Firewall](https://docs.fastly.com/en/guides/web-application-firewall):